abdur75648/MedicalGPT/README.md

-# Medical Report Generation (& VQA) using a VLM (XrayGPT-Based).
+# MedicalGPT For Medical Report Generation and VQA
+Extending XrayGPT for Multi-Modal Medical Visual Question Answering and Report Generation.

 ## About XrayGPT

-XrayGPT is a state-of-the-art model for chest radiology report generation using large medical vision-language models.
+XrayGPT is a state-of-the-art model for chest report generation using large medical vision-language models.
 Built on top of BLIP-2 and MedCLIP, XrayGPT aligns a frozen visual encoder with a frozen large language model (LLM), Vicuna, using BLIP-2's Q-Former.
 This repository extends XrayGPT for general-purpose medical report generation and Visual Question Answering (VQA).

 - [XrayGPT Paper](https://arxiv.org/abs/2306.07971)
 - [XrayGPT Repository](https://github.com/mbzuai-oryx/XrayGPT)

+## MedicalGPT
+This project enhances the XrayGPT model, a specialized VLM for chest X-rays, by transforming it into a versatile, multi-modal medical diagnostics tool.
+By leveraging a strategic fine-tuning process on a novel, composite dataset, the model's capabilities were extended beyond its original domain to interpret a diverse range of medical images (CT scans, MRIs) and perform both long-form report generation and precise Visual Question Answering (VQA).

 ## Using This Repository